1901212561/PHBS_BlockChain_2019/README.md

 ## Homework 2:Block Chain
 * In this homework, I have implemented a node that’s part of a block-chain-based distributed consensus protocol.
 My code would receive incoming transactions and blocks and maintain an updated block chain under some assumptions.
 * The homework is uploaded to Homework2_BlockChain.

+## Project:Block Chain
+* In this homework, I have implemented a node that’s part of a block-chain-based distributed consensus protocol.
+My code would receive incoming transactions and blocks and maintain an updated block chain under some assumptions.
+* The homework is uploaded to Homework2_BlockChain.